riosolved/exercises/sql/JOINS.md

     </tbody>
 </table>

-The above returns all rows from both tables, matched or not.
+The above returns all unique rows from both tables, matched or not.
 Filling in NULLs when there's no match.
 - LEFT JOIN gives us all customers, including those without orders.
 - RIGHT JOIN gives us all orders, including those with no matching customer.
 - UNION combines both result sets, effectively simulating a FULL JOIN.

+> **NOTE**
+> UNION will remove duplicates.
+>
+> Using UNION ALL we can prevent duplicates being removed, thus giving us all records.

 <br />